-- Family assistance: Employees with one or more children under 18 are, or until 24 if they are studying, are eligible for an additional monthly payment of 102.50 Peruvian Soles equivalent to 10 percent of a month’s minimum wage.
+- Family assistance: Employees with 1 or more children under 18, or until 24 if they are studying, are eligible for an additional monthly payment of PEN 102.50 (in 2023), equivalent to 10% of a month’s minimum wage.

-- Employee profit sharing: Companies with over 20 employees are responsible for sharing 8 to 10 percent of annual earnings before taxes with workers.
+- Employee profit sharing: Companies with over 20 employees are responsible for sharing 8% to 10% of annual earnings before taxes with employees.
 The appropriate rates depend on the industry.

-To calculate the rates of supplemental benefits, complete local market research to identify industry standards and competitive offerings.
+To calculate the rates of supplemental benefits, employers should complete local market research to identify industry standards and competitive offerings.

-Employers must pay a contribution of 9 percent of employee income for public health system services.
-Other supplemental benefits may be taxable, but employee profit sharing contributions are deductible as a tax expense.
-You must withhold eligible taxes on a Pay As You Earn (PAYE) basis.
+Employers must pay a contribution of 9% of employee income for public health system services.
+Other supplemental benefits may be taxable, but employee profit-sharing contributions are deductible as a tax expense.
+The employer must withhold eligible taxes on a Pay As You Earn (PAYE) basis.

 The state-sponsored public health service (EsSalud) is compulsory for all employees and provides health insurance coverage.
-However, you may also elect to provide private health insurance plans with EPS Pacifico to supplement your employees’ coverage.
+However, the employer may also elect to provide private health insurance plans with EPS Pacifico to supplement employees’ coverage.

 Partner with G-P to build your everywhere workforce.